 Foods with Lower Glycemic Index

-The senior nurse should monitor their meals to control and reduce the glycemic index.
-One of the effective control methods is to reduce the amount of food that they consume.
-Nurses can help them determine how much food they are consuming by examining food labels.
+The caregiver must monitor seniors’ meals to control and reduce the glycemic index.
+One of the effective control methods is reducing the amount of food they consume.
+Nurses can help them determine how much food they consume by examining food labels.
 These labels’ markings indicate the number of calories, fats, carbohydrates, and other information about nutrients.
 Pay attention to the following regarding the meals:

 2. Foods High in Fiber

-Consumption of fiber has several benefits for seniors with diabetes:
+Consumption of fibre has several benefits for seniors with diabetes: